 March Bessac Joint Venture (MBJV) was awarded the contract to undertake the works.
 MBJV is a partnership between NZ-based company March Construction and specialist French-based tunnelling company Bessac.

-Before the stormwater diversion, CRL needs to demolish apartments at 26 Mt Eden Road and the former Hyde Group building on the corner of Nikau and Ruru Streets.
+Before the stormwater diversion, CRL needed to demolish apartments at 26 Mt Eden Road and the former Hyde Group building on the corner of Nikau and Ruru Streets.

 Stormwater realignment works

-After demolition, shafts will be dug at Water and Ruru Streets.
-They will launch and receive the micro tunnel boring machine that will install the replacement stormwater line.
+Shafts are being dug at Water and Ruru Streets.
+They launch and receive the micro tunnel boring machine that is installing the replacement stormwater line.
 The tunnel will be completed in a single drive from Water to Ruru Streets.

 This work is expected to be completed by autumn 2019.

 Water St (launch)

 8.5m internal diameter

 Mt Eden Rd (access)

 Ruru St (receiving)